TypeScriptToLua/TypeScriptToLua.github.io/docs/caveats.md

 TypeScriptToLua relies on the Lua standard library for sorting.
 In other words, it transpiles `[1, 2, 3].sort();` to `table.sort({1, 2, 3})`.
 So beware that your sorts will no longer be stable!

-If you need stable sorting, you have to manually use a custom sorting function.
-For some examples of this, see the [sorting helper functions from `isaacscript-common`](https://github.com/IsaacScript/isaacscript/blob/main/packages/isaacscript-common/src/functions/sort.ts).
+If you need stable sorting, you will have to implement your own sorting algorithm or find a library that provides one.

 ### Local Variable Limit